bartlettD/bartlettD.github.io/_posts/2020-06-30-nzxt-gamma-casemod.markdown

 surprised me as I was expecting the whole thing to be some free floating connectors hot glued into place.

-I give the NZXT Gamma an "iFixit" repairability score of 9/10 because of this.
+**Image of the bracket**

-:thumbs-up:
+I give the NZXT Gamma an "iFixit" repairability score of 9/10 because of this. 👍

 Taking a closer look at the board, I can see that it is sensibly laid out, with the audio section and USB/eSATA section clearly mounted to separate ground